liferay/liferay-docs/devGuide/en/chapters/06-hooks.markdown

 ## Customizing Sites and Site Templates with Application Adapters

-The standard hook features we've demonstrated to this point are scoped to the portal.
-Wouldn't it be nice if you could customize specific sites without propagating the customizations throughout the entire portal?
-You can!
-Using *Application Adapters* hook plugins, you can use hooks to make changes at the site level.
+All the hooks we've demonstrated so far are scoped to the portal.
+What if you need to customize specific sites without propagating the customizations throughout the entire portal?
+You can, using hooks again! *Application Adapters* hook plugins let you make changes at the site level.
 In Liferay 6.1, Application Adapters are used for overwriting JSPs.

 There'a a Sample Application Adapter in the [Liferay Plugins Repository](https://github.com/liferay/liferay-plugins/tree/master/hooks/sample-application-adapter-hook).